Harry Womack: Career

 Following two gospel releases with SAR, Sam Cooke suggested the group change their sound and name.
-In 1962, Cooke renamed them The Valentinos and produced and arranged the group's first major hit, "Looking for a Love", which was led by Bobby.
+In 1962, he renamed them The Valentinos and produced and arranged the group's first major hit, "Looking for a Love", which was led by Bobby.
 The record became a hit and landed them an opening spot on James Brown's Revue.
 Following several modestly successful R&B releases, the Valentinos' next hit, "It's All Over Now", was released in 1964.
-While successful on the R&B chart, the song became internationally successful after The Rolling Stones covered it and it has been covered by several bands hence.
+While successful on the R&B chart, the song became internationally successful after The Rolling Stones covered it, and it has been covered by several bands hence.

-Following Cooke's death at a L.A. motel in December 1964, SAR folded and Bobby Womack, now married to Sam Cooke's widow, Barbara, left the group for a solo career.
-The Valentinos briefly disbanded before regrouping as a quartet in 1966, signing with Chess Records where they recorded the Northern Soul hit, "Sweeter than the Day Before".
-However, the group got dropped from Chess after only two singles and Cecil Womack followed Bobby out of the group after he married Mary Wells.
+Following Cooke's death in December 1964, SAR folded.
+Bobby Womack married Cooke's widow, Barbara, and left the group for a solo career.
+The Valentinos briefly disbanded before regrouping as a quartet in 1966, signing with Chess Records where they recorded the Northern soul hit, "Sweeter than the Day Before".
+However, Chess dropped the group after only two singles, and Cecil Womack followed Bobby out of the group after he married Mary Wells.
 In 1968, the remaining trio of Harry, Curtis and Friendly Jr. signed with Jubilee Records where they recorded the Cecil-composed "Two Lovers History" before being dropped in 1970.

-In 1970, Harry started accompanying brother Bobby after Bobby began his successful solo career after several years in limbo due to the scandal surrounding his marriage to Barbara Cooke, playing bass in his band.
-He and the other Valentinos and Cecil Womack contributed background vocals to Bobby's solo records starting with the 1970 release, My Prescription.
-Harry and the brothers were promptly featured in the background of Bobby's breakthrough hit, "That's the Way I Feel About Cha" as well as "Woman's Gotta Have It" from 1972.
-In late 1973, Harry and his brothers backed Bobby again on a remake of "Lookin' for a Love".
+In 1970, Harry started playing bass with Bobby, who had begun a successful solo career after several years in limbo due to the scandal surrounding his marriage to Barbara Cooke.
+He played on Bobby's album The Womack "Live", as well as contributing background vocals – along with the other Valentinos and Cecil Womack – to his solo records, starting with the 1970 release My Prescription.

+Harry and the brothers featured in the background of Bobby's breakthrough hit, "That's the Way I Feel About Cha", as well as "Woman's Gotta Have It", both in 1972.
+In late 1973, they backed Bobby again on a remake of "Lookin' for a Love".
 Prior to that, the Valentinos emerged with a minor R&B hit of Bobby's "I Can Understand It", its success landing them a performing spot on the hit dance show, Soul Train.